acheird/memories_project/README.md

-Memories - A MERN Stack Social Media App
+Event Sharing App - A MERN Stack Social Media App

+• Developed a social media platform for users to share events.
+• Built the front-end using React with Redux for state management and styled with Tailwind CSS.
-Memories is a full-stack social media application built using React, Node.js, Express, and MongoDB.
+• Implemented the back-end using Node.js, Express, and MongoDB.

-Users can create, update, delete, and like posts about memorable events in their lives.
+Features

 - Create, Read, Update, and Delete (CRUD) posts
 - Like on posts